Dentistry

 While this type of ulcer occurs naturally, some ulcers are caused by local injury.

 Traumatic ulcers come from direct damage inside the mouth.
-Often, these ulcers are painful, but they heal immediately after the removal of the irritation.
+Often, these ulcers are painful, but they heal immediately after the source of irritation is removed.

 Why do they happen?

 There are a range of reasons traumatic ulcers show, like biting your cheeks, a rough filing, or rubbing from braces.
-This type occurs in the form of a single sore.
+This type presents as a single sore.
 While traumatic ulcers exist due to individual habits or braces, Other ulcers point to infections or systemic issues.

 Infection-Related Ulcers

 Ulcers in this group are dangerous and must be tackled early.
-They are the result of a weak immune system and accompany a disease.
+They are the result of a weakened immune system and are associated with disease.

-Patients must immediately consult their GP or dentist to minimize the risk and pain of these ulcers.
+Patients must immediately consult their GP or dentist to minimise the risk and pain of these ulcers.

 Why do they happen?